seeker105/Intro-To-Controllers-And-Services/README.md

 	* First Name - `String`
 	* Last Name - `String`
 	* Friends - `List<Person>`
-* Create a *"PersonDto"* that replaces the `List<Person>` with a `List<Long>` that will contain IDs
+* Create a *"PersonDto"* that removes the Friends field
-* Create the Mapper for Person
+* Create a *PersonService* and inject it into the *PersonController*.
 * Create a Controller named *"PersonController"* that controls the *"/person"* url
-* Implement the following endpoints
+* Create the following endpoints in the *PersonController*, and implement their behavior in the *PersonService*
   1. `GET /person`
     * This will retrieve a list of all PersonDtos
   2. `GET /person/{id}`
     * This will retrieve a single PersonDto as indicated by the {id}, or return the 404 - Not Found status code if that ID does not exist
   3. `POST /person`
-    * This will accept JSON in the form of a PersonDto, create a Person instance, assign an ID to that Person, and store the Person instance.
+    * This will accept JSON in the form of a PersonDto, create a Person instance, assign an ID to that Person, and store the Person instance in a collection in the *PersonService*.
 It will then return a 201 - Created status code.
 Return the 404 - Not Found status code if that ID does not exist
   4. `PUT /person/{id}`
     * This will overwrite the Person with the indicated {id} with the unmarshalled JSON contents of the body of this request or return the 404 - Not Found status code if that ID does not exist
   5. `DELETE /person/{id}`
     * This will delete the Person with the ID specified and remove all references to the specified ID in the Friends list of all other Person objects.
 Return the 404 - Not Found status code if that ID does not exist
-* Create a *PersonService* and inject it into the *PersonController*.
-Implement methods to support the API.
-* Ensure an error will be thrown and that an appropriate error message is returned to the user if in the Friends property of a JSON message body a user attempts to add reference the ID of a Person that does not exist
 * Test the API using `localhost:8080/swagger-ui.html`